-There are approximately 20 homework assignments, two per week, and your two lowest percentage scores will be dropped in computing your overall homework score.
+There are approximately 20 homework assignments, four per week, and your two lowest percentage scores will be dropped in computing your overall homework score.
 The homework assignments are intended for students to review and apply materials from the online modules.
+Students get two attempts at each homework assignment.
+The final grade for each assignment is the average of both graded attempts.